Howard Van Doren Shaw: Later life and career

 In the early 20th century, Shaw became the most recognized designer of country houses in Lake Forest.
 He typically designed houses either as an elongated rectangle, or as a building surrounding a courtyard.
 Shaw preferred to do the landscaping himself, but also collaborated with renowned landscape architect Jens Jensen.

-As housing desirability for the wealthy waned in Hyde Park, it grew in the Gold Coast, and Shaw quickly became the prominent architect in this neighborhood.
+As housing desirability for the wealthy waned in Hyde Park, it grew in the Gold Coast of Chicago, and Shaw quickly became the prominent architect in this neighborhood.

 Shaw received another major commission in 1906, this time in the Chicago Loop.
 The sixteen-story Mentor Building was designed in the Chicago style, but also retained neoclassical elements.
 Unlike other buildings in the style, the Mentor buildings have clear base, middle, and top sections, reminiscent of European tradition.
 The building still stands today and is part of the Loop Retail Historic District.
 In 1910, he designed an eight-story apartment building in the Gold Coast that would become the first cooperatively owned apartment building in Chicago.

 In 1910, Shaw moved his offices into the Mentor Building.
 Shortly thereafter, one of his top students, David Adler, left the firm to start his own practice.

-Between 1910 and 1912, he designed and built Camp-Woods for Philadelphia banker James M. Willcox at Villanova, Pennsylvania.
+Between 1910 and 1912, he designed and built Camp-Woods for Philadelphia, Pennsylvania banker James M. Willcox at Villanova, Pennsylvania.

 Shaw's Market Square was the nation's first shopping center designed for vehicles.

 Although Lake Forest had become a magnet for the wealthy, the local commercial district was unkempt.
 The city sought to relieve this problem in 1912 by creating a "shopping center" where several businesses could operate out of one parcel of land.

 Shaw was asked to design this center, and in 1915, he designed a U-shaped mall surrounding parking spaces and a central courtyard.
 Shaw collaborated with Edward H. Bennett on the design, a local architect that rose to prominence after co-authoring the Burnham Plan for Chicago.
 Shaw's design was inspired by a trip he made through Europe in 1913.
 Market Square became the first planned shopping center in the United States.

 City planning became an important topic for architects following the completion of the Pullman District in the 1880s.
 Shaw made a foray into city planning with the construction of Marktown, Indiana for industrialist Clayton Mark, founder of Mark Manufacturing Company.
 Mark recently built a steel mill on the Indiana coast and wanted a company town to support it.
 Shaw designed the village and construction began in 1916.
 However, only a small portion of it was ever built, preserved today as the Marktown Historic District.